nandi-abhishek/Udacity-CarND-Traffic-Sign/Traffic_sign_detection_writeup.md

 I chose an iterative approach to modify the Le-Net architecture to get the results:

 * What was the first architecture that was tried and why was it chosen?
 I chose the LeNet-5 architecture as a starting point since it works well on hand-written digits.
-But, I was not getting good validation set accuracy even with tuning al the hyper parameters.
+But, I was not getting good validation set accuracy even with tuning all the hyper parameters.
 Then I went through Sermanet/LeCunn traffic sign classification journal article and decided to try that

 * What were some problems with the initial architecture?
 There was a lot of overfitting with the initial architecture after feeding the network with the pre-processed data.
 The training accuracy was about 98% and the validation set accuracy was about 91%.